ocapn/ocapn/implementation-guide/Implementation Guide.md

 # OCapN Implementation Guide

 OCapN, the **O**bject **Cap**ability **N**etwork, is a set of specifications which describe a protocol for writing distributed peer-to-peer applications.
-These specifications provide everything from creating a communication channel, to sending messages between objects across a network, and handing off to an object on a third node on the network.
+These specifications provide everything from creating a communication channel, to sending messages between objects across a network, and handing off to an object on a third peer on the network.
 The messaging paradigm is built on the idea of the actor model which has different objects (actors) which exist on multiple computers and can send messages to actors either locally or remotely.

 The three specifications that make up OCapN are: